loki1001/ChessAI/README.md

 # ChessAI using MiniMax with Alpha Beta Pruning

-ChessAI is java based implementing the Minimax algorithm with Alpha-Beta Pruning.
+ChessAI is Java-based, implementing the Minimax algorithm with Alpha-Beta Pruning.

 ## Solution

-I added alpha beta pruning to this.
+I added alpha-beta pruning to this.
 It runs in under 3 minutes for a depth evaluation of 5. `Board.java` contains the alpha and beta pruning implementation.

 ## Video Demonstration